fysoul17/google_maps_place_picker/README.md

 forceSearchOnZoomChanged | bool | Wether to allow place search even when the zoom has changed.
 Defaults to false. automaticallyImplyAppBarLeading | bool | By default, there is a back button on the top.
 Setting false will remove the back button. autocompleteOnTrailingWhitespace | bool | Whether to allow autocomplete to run even on whitespace at the end of the search.
 Defaults to false.
-Issue ref #54. onTapBack* | Function(PlaceProvider)? | Called when camera movement has ended, there are no pending animations and the user has stopped interacting with the map.
-(GoogleMap widget) onCameraMoveStarted* | Function(PlaceProvider)? | Called when the camera starts moving.
+Issue ref #54. onTapBack* | Function(PlaceProvider)? | Called when leaving the Google Picker by pressing the back button. onCameraMoveStarted* | Function(PlaceProvider)? | Called when the camera starts moving.
 (GoogleMap widget) onCameraMove* | CameraPositionCallback? | Called repeatedly as the camera continues to move after an onCameraMoveStarted call.
 (GoogleMap widget) onCameraIdle* | Function(PlaceProvider)? | Called when camera movement has ended, there are no pending animations and the user has stopped interacting with the map.
 (GoogleMap widget)